Asthma and Allergy Foundation Sends Plush Dog Toys to Obama Children

 Barack Obama has been receiving pet ideas from all over the world since he announced during his victory speech in Chicago last month that his daughters would be getting a puppy in the White House.
 Barack Obama said, "Sasha and Malia, I love you both more than you can imagine, and you have earned the new puppy that's coming with us to the White House."
 10-year-old Maliah suffers from allergies and this has complicated the pet decision.

 The Asthma and Allergy Foundation of America (AAFA) is using the dilemma to help educate people about allergies, pets and plush toys.
 They are donating 2 asthma and allergy friendly plush toy puppies manufactured by Kids Preferred, Inc. to the Obama children to help them with their wait.
 The stuffed toys sent this week -- a Jack Russell Terrier and a Yellow Labrador Retriever -- are examples of plush toys that have recently been tested and certified by AAFA to be more suitable for children with asthma and allergies.
-To be certified by the Foundation, plush toys are put through rigorous laboratory testing including a review of raw textiles, chemicals, dyes, stitching, stuffing and other materials.
-Testing also includes dust mite exposure measurements, washability and durability.

 The symbol on the graphic above next to the plush dog toys is a symbol from the AAFA that indicates whether an item has has been scientifically tested and proven to be more suitable for people with asthma and related allergic sensitivities.
 You can find more information on asthmaandallergyfriendly.com.